-Lawsuits that pit fashion brands and their intellectual property against one another are filed every day (and in some cases, such as when sportswear giants are involved, with increasing frequency).
+Lawsuits that pit fashion brands and their intellectual property against one another are filed almost every day (and in some cases, such as when sportswear giants are involved, these disputes are seemingly only increasing frequency).
 In light of the large number of fashion intellectual property cases on courts’ dockets across the country (and internationally), some certainly stand out more than others in terms of the potential ramifications they will have for the companies at play and the fashion industry at large.

 Here are five currently pending or recently decided cases that are worth keeping a close eye on, as they could serve to impact the fashion industry in a big way …